mbickell/portfolio/README.md

 # portfolio
-A portfolio of my work that I worked on at _nology
+A portfolio of my work that I worked on during a self funded 12 week course at _nology